Bok lecture with astronomer Christian Wolf

 Experience the wonders of the Warrumbungle Dark Sky firsthand by observing through multiple telescopes, offering a closer look at the celestial beauty above.

 Visitors are advised to dress warmly, including gloves and beanies.
 Please bring additional items for comfort such as a torch, chair, and blanket.
 You might like to bring a thermos with a hot drink.
-A marquee will be provided in the case of rain or severe weather.
+If there is bad weather, the event will be relocated to the Warrumbungle National Park Visitor Centre.
+In this case, you will be notified, and chairs will not be permitted.

 Local alerts